ROCm/HIP/docs/old/user_guide/hip_rtc.md

 NOTE:

   - This library can be used on systems without HIP install nor AMD GPU driver installed at all (offline compilation).
-Therefore it does not depend on any HIP runtime library.
+Therefore, it does not depend on any HIP runtime library.
   - But it does depend on COMGr.
 You may try to statically link COMGr into HIPRTC to avoid any ambiguity.
   - Developers can decide to bundle this library with their application.